-In this short guide, we look at how silk rates amongst different measures to see how sustainable, eco friendly and cruelty free it really is.
+In this short guide, we look at how silk specifically rates amongst different measures to see how sustainable, eco friendly and cruelty free it really is.

 Summary – Is Silk Sustainable, Eco Friendly & Cruelty Free To Animals For Fibre, Fabrics & Products?